-- Virement is the transfer of whole or a part of a Committee approved revenue or capital budget to a different budget heading through the Council's financial ledger.
-For the avoidance of doubt, this definition applies to transfers between Divisions or between Services. - 5.2 Except as detailed below, virements of up to £350,000 between budgets can be proposed by Chief Officers and approved by the Director of Finance.
-A clear and documented trail of the proposal, including the reasons for the proposed virement, must be prepared by the Chief Officer and submitted in writing to the Director of Finance.
-Formal written approval, or otherwise, of virements must be retained by the Director of Finance.
-Virements in excess of £350,000 must be approved by the Policy and Resources Committee. - 5.3 For capital budgets, the Policy and Resources Committee must approve any individual changes to the approved project or expenditure block of more than £350,000.
+- 5.1 Virement is the transfer of whole or a part of a Council or committee approved revenue or capital budget to a different budget heading through the Council's financial ledger.
+For the avoidance of doubt, this definition applies to transfers between Divisions or between Services. - 5.2 Except as detailed below, virements of up to £350,000 between budgets can be proposed by Chief Officers and approved by the Chief Finance Officer.
+A clear and documented trail of the proposal, including the reasons for the proposed virement, must be prepared by the Chief Officer and submitted in writing to the Chief Finance Officer.
+Formal written approval, or otherwise, of virements must be retained by the Chief Finance Officer.
+Virements in excess of £350,000 must be approved by the Executive. - 5.3 For capital budgets, the Executive must approve any individual changes to the approved project or expenditure block of more than £350,000.

-- 5.4 If unbudgeted revenue or capital income of more than £50,000 is received from a single external organisation over any 12 month period, details of the source, amount and intended use should be reported to the relevant Chief Officer, the Director of Finance, and the Policy and Resources Committee. - 5.5 Schools must adhere to the budget virement and carry forward rules contained within the Devolved Schools Management Scheme.
+- 5.4 If unbudgeted revenue or capital income of more than £50,000 is received from a single external organisation over any 12 month period, details of the source, amount, and intended use should be reported to the relevant Chief Officer, the Chief Finance Officer, and the Executive. - 5.5 Schools must adhere to the budget virement and carry forward rules contained within the Devolved Schools Management Scheme.